softwaremill/macwire/README.md

 to get interceptors and scopes
 * tagging moved to a separate package.
 If you use tagging, you'll need to import `com.softwaremill.macwire.tagging._`
 * removed `wireImplicit`
+* implicit parameters aren't handled by `wire` at all (they used to be subject to the same lookup procedure as normal parameters + implicit lookup)

 Play 2.4.x <a id="play24x"></a>
 --------